Cinco de Mayo Celebration at Slots Capital! - Slots Capital Casino

 Celebrations for Cinco de Mayo began in California, where they have been observed annually ever since 1863.
 It wasn’t until more than 100 years later, in the 1980’s, that the holiday gained nationwide popularity - thanks in part to advertising campaigns for beer!

-The eventual victory by the Mexican army slowed down French support of the Confederates in the North, which helped the Union establish themselves.
+The eventual victory by the Mexican army slowed down French support of the Confederates in the North, which helped the Union establish itself.
 This explains how Mexicans felt even more connected in the southern states of the country.

 More popular in the US than in Mexico?